typedefs/typedefs.github.io/content/introduction.md

 See [about](/about) for some background and motivation.

-In this introduction we will start with a look at the [type theory](https://en.wikipedia.org/wiki/Type_theory) underlying typedefs and in the next section we will show some examples in the S-expression syntax.
+In this introduction we will start with a look at the [type theory](https://en.wikipedia.org/wiki/Type_theory) underlying Typedefs and in the next section we will show some examples in the S-expression syntax.

-## Typesystem
+## Type system

 The core theory defines the following rules [`Typedefs.idrs/TDef`](https://github.com/typedefs/typedefs/blob/master/src/Typedefs.idr#L14):